gyhdc/wheat-simulation/README.md

 Please obtain the dataset from [https://figshare.com/articles/thesis/Untitled_Item/24198891].

-Please obtain the YOLOV7 source from https://github.com/WongKinYiu/yolov7 and replace  `train.py`,`detect.py`  with the file in `Models`.
+Please obtain the YOLOV7 Pre-trained model from https://github.com/WongKinYiu/yolov7 and add it to `YOLOV7/weights`.